| |

 In architecture such is always equivalent to WHO’s in or out.
 [It’s all about that list really.] </austrian>

-» … "All the people want to know is who are the good guys and who are the bad guys, and this is what we are going to tell them." … « [Quoted in 'Social Systems' II.) , Interpenetration, end of VII, page 240, no reference given.]
+» … "All the people want to know is who are the good guys and who are the bad guys, and this is what we are going to tell them." … « [Quoted in 'Social Systems' VI.) , Interpenetration, end of VII, page 240, no reference given.]

 » The Autopoiesis of Architecture might therefore be read as continuing the series, as an extension of Luhmann’s work with respect to the domain of architecture. […] The degree of intellectual dependence of the work presented here is nevertheless considerable. « [page 13]

 Issues like weather there actually is "social evolution" [in terms of an adequately sustainable scientific assumption], or weather the "concept of autopoiesis" is applicable [at all], from an architectural perspective are irrelevant.
-Such criticism [directed at Luhmann] bares structural "design weaknesses" IX.)
+Such criticism [directed at Luhmann] bares structural "design weaknesses" XII.)
 4 though, inevitably leading to the question, why Patrik Schumacher chose to design his theory in [that] style?

 » The ambition of the theory of architectural autopoiesis is to attract the kind of expert following that Luhmann has […] « [page 55]